bryanlimy/tf2-classifier/README.md

-## Simple MNIST classifier with TensorFlow 2.0
+## Simple classifier with TensorFlow 2.0

 ### Requirements
 ```